Are you looking for some of the best things to do in Uruguay?

 Colonia del Sacramento

-A good place to start is with a trip to the tremendous Colonia del Sacramento, which is on the top of Uruguay points of interest.
+A good place to start is with a trip to the tremendous Colonia del Sacramento, which should be at the top of your Uruguay travel list.

 This awesome little town, just on the Rio de la Plata, is the oldest city in the country and hosts some truly special sights.